MSc in Translation Studies

 Why study for an MSc in Translation Studies in Edinburgh?

-You will be part of an international community of students and a friendly, close-knit department with an excellent PhD programme, its own seminar series, and good links with the Institute of Translation and Interpreting (ITI), as well as industry and cultural partners in the city of Edinburgh.
+You will be part of an international community of students and a friendly, close-knit department with an excellent PhD programme, its own seminar series, and good links with both the CIOL and the Institute of Translation and Interpreting (ITI), as well as industry and cultural partners in the city of Edinburgh.

 Combining core courses with optional courses, research training, practical translation, and a dissertation will help you sharpen professional skills while broadening your understanding of issues relating to translation, such as gender, power relations, and religion.